 How Need-Based Aid is Determined

-The student’s budget is an estimate of what the annual expenses will be while attending Colorado School of Mines.
+The student’s Cost of Attendance budget is an estimate of what the annual expenses will be while attending Colorado School of Mines.
 The budget includes:

 - Direct educational expenses (tuition and mandatory fees)

-- Indirect educational expenses (books, supplies, room, board and personal)
+- Indirect educational expenses (books, supplies, housing, food, transportation, and personal expenses)

-The EFC is subtracted from the budget to determine the student’s financial need.
+The SAI is subtracted from the budget to determine the student’s financial “need.”
 The maximum amount of need-based financial aid that you may be eligible for is determined by a simple formula:

 |Student’s Cost of Attendance (budget)|